Estate Tax Exemption 2026: The New Rules Explained

 Proper estate planning can help families navigate Prop 19’s requirements and minimize property tax impacts on inherited real estate.

-California Income Tax on Inherited Retirement Accounts
+Will Heirs Pay California Income Tax on Inherited IRAs?

 While California does not tax inheritances directly, inherited retirement accounts (IRAs, 401(k)s, 403(b)s) are subject to California income tax when distributions are taken.
 Under the SECURE Act, most non-spouse beneficiaries must withdraw all funds from inherited retirement accounts within 10 years of the account owner’s death.